Vrindavan: Climate

+The climate is hot semi arid (BSh), bordering a humid subtropical climate (Cwa).

 Demographics

 As of 2011 Indian Census, Vrindavan had a total population of 63,005, of which 34,769 were males and 28,236 were females.
-Population within the age group of 0 to 6 years was 7,818.
+The population within the age group of 0 to 6 years was 7,818.
 The total number of literates in Vrindavan was 42,917, which constituted 68.11% of the population with male literacy of 73.7% and female literacy of 61.2%.
-The effective literacy rate of 7+ population of Vrindavan was 77.8%, of which male literacy rate was 83.7% and female literacy rate was 70.3%.
+The effective literacy rate of the 7+ population of Vrindavan was 77.8%, of which the male literacy rate was 83.7% and the female literacy rate was 70.3%.
 The sex ratio is 812 females per 1000 males.
 The Scheduled Castes and Scheduled Tribes population was 6,294 and 18, respectively.
 Vrindavan had 11,637 households in 2011.

 Vrindavan lies in the cultural region of Braj.

+Culture and cityscape

 Religious heritage

 Vrindavan is considered to be a sacred place for Vaisnavism tradition of Hinduism.
+It is believed that Krishna spent part of his childhood in this city.
 The other prominent areas surrounding Vrindavan are Govardhana, Gokul, Nandgaon, Barsana, Mathura and Bhandirvan.
 Along with Vrindavan, all these places are considered to be the center of Radha and Krishna worship.
-Millions of devotees of Radha Krishna visit Vrindavan and its nearby areas every year to participate in number of festivals.
+Millions of devotees of Radha Krishna visit Vrindavan and its nearby areas every year to participate in a number of festivals.
 The common salutation or greetings used in Braj region by its residents is Radhe Radhe which is associated with the Goddess Radha or Hare Krishna which is associated with Krishna.

-Religious Significance

-Vrindavan is considered to be the place where Krishna spent part of his childhood.

 Devotees of Krishna believe that he visits the town each night to adore Radha.